Overburden Pressure Calculator

 Overburden Pressure=Bulk Density×Depth×0.052\text{Overburden Pressure} = \text{Bulk Density} \times \text{Depth} \times 0.052

-For example, an engineer at a drilling company is evaluating rock formations for a new well.
+An engineer at a drilling company is evaluating rock formations for a new well.
 He estimates a bulk density of 10.5 ppg at a depth of 5000 ft.
 Using this calculator, he can determine an overburden pressure of 2730 psi, which will help him assess casing requirements and well stability.

 • Bulk Density: 10.5 ppg